Localization in Objective-C

 Translating storyboards

-Translating text programmatically was really easy.
+Translating text was pretty easy.
 Now, let’s see if translating storyboards is as simple.

 You basically have (at least) two options:

-• Add an IBOutlet for each outlet that should be localizable, then translate it programmatically using the approach above.
+1. Add an IBOutlet for each component that should be localized, then translate it with the approach we just discussed above.

-As I wrote above, don’t use the first option if you have a lot of localized components in your storyboard.
-It will result in a lot of outlets.
+Don’t use the first option if you have a lot of localized components, since it requires a lot of outlets.
 Instead, I suggest that you enable localization by doing the following:

-• Click the arrow to show all localized versions of the storyboard.
+• Click the arrow to show all localized versions.

-You can now edit any version of the storyboard drectly.
-Translate texts, replace icons etc. That’s it - simple, eh?
+You can now edit any version of the storyboard directly, e.g. translate texts, replace icons, etc. That simple, eh?
 Well, not really.
-Once you have your versions set up, you will bump into this:
+Once you have multiple versions, you run into this:

 • You have an original storyboard.